Deforestation alert analysis#

 This is optional.
 If nothing is set, the module will use Planet NICFI Level 1 data (monthly mosaics).
 If you have NICFI Level 2 access, providing your API key will grant you access to daily imagery.

 Select to access the Planet API interface.
-In this panel, you can connect to your Planet profile using your credentials or your password.
+In this pane, you can connect to your Planet profile using your credentials or your password.

 If the icon is green, you are connected.